Nickchapman3773/Uranium-Fever/README.md

 > [!tip]
 > This process disables Steam Overlay, which has been known to cause crashes and worsen performance.

-- Navigate to your `steam folder` (the same folder where your steam.exe is).
+- Navigate to your `Steam Folder` (the same folder where your steam.exe is).
 - Right click `GameOverlayRenderer.dll` and open properties.
 - Open the `security tab` and click `edit`.
 - Click the `Deny` option under `Read & Execute` for every user.